 In the days before you start your period, you may feel tense or emotional.
 You may gain water weight and feel bloated.
 You may have pain (cramps) in your abdomen, back, or legs that lasts a few hours or more.
 Your breasts may be tender, and your face may break out.

 When you start your period, you'll notice a spot of blood on your underwear or when you use the bathroom.
 The flow of blood from your vagina is usually light at first and may get heavier for a few days before tapering off.
 The blood may be a brownish color at first and then turn brighter red.
 Your period will usually last 3 to 7 days each month.

 Ask your mom, a doctor, or a woman you trust for advice on using feminine products for the bleeding, such as tampons or pads.
 A tampon fits inside your vagina and is good to use when swimming or doing other physical activities.
 A pad has adhesive strips that help it stick to your underwear.
 You'll need to change tampons and pads regularly.
 Having a period won't prevent you from doing any of the activities you normally do.
 And no one will be able to tell when you're having one.

 If you have cramps with your period, regular exercise, a heating pad, a warm bath, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may help.
+Be safe with medicines.
+Read and follow all instructions on the label.
 If you are younger than 20, do not take aspirin.
 Aspirin raises the risk of Reye syndrome, a disease that affects the brain and liver.
 If these treatments don't help, talk to your doctor about prescription medicines.